Pourquoi ne reçois-je pas d'e-mails : solutions simples et correctifs

 1. Check Your Internet Connection

 Before diving into more complex fixes, start with the basics: if your device isn’t connected to the internet, no email app or webmail service can update.
-Even a weak or unstable connection can stop new messages from showing up, whether you’re on Gmail, Outlook, Yahoo, Apple Mail, or another platform.
+Even a weak or unstable connection can stop new messages from showing up.

 On a desktop or a laptop